About the Phalen Leadership Academies

 Our approach to leading successful schools builds on over 20 years of experience leading educational programs for children, the latest research, and best practices from the nation’s top schools.
 The core pillars of our schools are:

 Watch the video below for a more in-depth look at how PLA can help your child succeed:

 We are accepting applicants for the 2017-2018 school year at each of the following campuses located in Indianapolis:

 - George and Veronica Phalen Leadership Academy or “GVPLA” (Grades K-6) is PLA’s first school, a public charter school located at 2323 N. Illinois Street.

 - PLA@103 (Grades K-6), located at IPS School #103/3920 Baker Drive, is an Innovation Network School that has been led by Phalen since 2015.

 - PLA@93 (Grades K-6), located at IPS School #93/7151 E. 35th Street, was launched in August 2016 when PLA joined forces with Project RESTORE, the most successful school improvement group in Indiana.

-- PLA Middle School (Grades 7-8) is a new, tuition-free public school on the Far Eastside of Indianapolis that opens next fall!
+- James and Rosemary Phalen Leadership Academy “JRPLA” (Grades 7-9) is our newest, tuition-free public school on the Far Eastside of Indianapolis.
 The school will provide a safe, caring, personalized, and high quality learning experience for middle school children.